StereoFlo/fileuploader/README.md

 # fileuploader

-This repo makes for personal use only
+This repo has make for personal use only

 ### Install for laravel: